August 14th update

 Auckland locked down with level 3.
 The rest of the country level 2.
 Mask use in Auckland.
 The rest – take your pick.
 Minister of Health Hipkins states that masks are worthwhile.
 The Ministry of Illness (MoH) remain silent.

 On the 12th I am sitting in a Wellington McDonalds eating some lunch.
 At 12 noon I am ordered out.
 Whilst chewing my chicken nugget I fit my mask and tell them to bugger off.
 Three hours later I am flying to Blenheim with 75% mask-less gamblers.
 How many flew from Auckland in the morning?

 I visit my GP for minor face surgery.
-I do not wear my mask because it covered the area of interest.
+I do not wear my mask because it covered the area of immediate interest.
 At the door I am met by the practice nurse – “fit this mask”.
 I feel faint!
-Masks are available – so they become fashionable.
+Masks are available – so they have become fashionable.

 Meanwhile our Ministry of Illness (MoH) have the official stance that “There is no scientific proof that masks work”.
 Liars!
 However on May the 13th I notice many other fools such as myself – wearing masks in the street.